Managing a first date with ulcerative colitis

-UC often hits in the midst of the dating years.
-Most people are diagnosed between the ages of 15 and 30.
+UC often hits in the midst of the dating years: According to the Crohn’s and Colitis Foundation of America, most people are diagnosed between the ages of 15 and 35.
 But just because you have UC doesn't mean you can't enjoy time with friends or give romance a chance.

-Choose a good location.
+Choose a good location

 Pick a place you know well, or scout out the bathroom situation ahead of time if you're going someplace new.
 Dinner and a movie is usually a safe bet, but avoid crowded bars where there may be long lines for the restrooms.
-You may want to forgo an afternoon of hiking, biking, or kayaking for a museum or theme park instead.
+You may want to forgo an afternoon of hiking, biking, or kayaking and try a museum or theme park instead.

-Make yourself comfortable.
+Make yourself comfortable

 Do what you can to ease the jitters, especially if stress or nerves seem to make your symptoms worse.
 Wear something you feel good and confident in, and give yourself plenty of time to get ready.

 And of course, be prepared for emergencies.
-Tuck wipes, a spare pair of underwear, and any medications in your purse or bag (just in case)!
+Tuck wipes, a spare pair of underwear, and any medications in your purse or bag — just in case.

-Be open, only if you want to be open.
+Be open, only if you want to be open

 Even if you’re not feeling your best during the date, you shouldn’t feel pressured to bring up your condition.
 You’re more than a person with UC.

-Decide to have a life.
+Decide to have a life

 Having ulcerative colitis can be annoying, frustrating, and even restrictive at times.
 But it doesn’t have to control your entire life or your dating life.
 Many people live happy, productive lives with the condition — and many are happily dating or married too!